 But the data contradict that story.
 There is no evidence that spending was above trend from 2002 to 2006.
 In the chart above, the red line doesn’t go above the black dots during the housing boom.
 Further, there is no evidence that the economy was overheating in terms of capacity from 2002 to 2006.
 House prices were booming, but other measures of inflation were steady.

 Instead, the chart above may be evidence corroborating the worrisome “secular stagnation” view.
-The housing boom fueled household spending, but that spending only kept us on the same path we were on before – and it was done by enticing debtors to borrow and spend out of ephemeral housing wealth.
+The housing boom fueled household spending, but that spending only kept us on the same path we were on before – and it was done by enticing debtors to borrow without considering if they were about to make the right borrowing decisions and spend out of ephemeral housing wealth.
 When the housing boom disappeared, the permanent adjustment downward in the chart above suggests that we were already on a secular decline in household spending that the housing boom masked temporarily.